kzisme/eris/README.md

 There are a number of supported accompanying services that are being developed alongside Eris:

 * [Soter](https://github.com/prologic/soter) -- An IRC Bot that persists channel modes and topics.
-* [Cadmus](https://github.com/prologic/cadmus) -- An IRC Bot that logs channels and provides an interface for viewing and searching logs (*Coming soon...*)
+* [Cadmus](https://github.com/prologic/cadmus) -- An IRC Bot that logs channels and provides an interface for viewing and searching logs

 ## License